 The tunnels range from small to quite large.
 Fairly large boats and wheeled vehicles are used to flush out some of the tunnels.

 Some tunnels are cleaned with specially sized cleaning balls.
-Here you see a wagon used to transport the cleaning balls, and some of the balls themselves.
+Above you see a wagon used to transport the cleaning balls, and here are some of the balls themselves.